FFmpeg/FFV1/ffv1.md

 # Restrictions

 To ensure that fast multithreaded decoding is possible, starting with version 3 and if `frame_pixel_width * frame_pixel_height` is more than 101376, `slice_width * slice_height` **MUST** be less or equal to `num_h_slices * num_v_slices / 4`.
-Note: 101376 is the frame size in Pixels of a 352x288 frame also known as CIF ("Common Intermediate Format") frame size format.
+Note: 101376 is the frame size in pixels of a 352x288 frame also known as CIF ("Common Intermediate Format") frame size format.

 For each Frame, each position in the Slice raster **MUST** be filled by one and only one Slice of the Frame (no missing Slice position, no Slice overlapping).